Skip to content

 Details

-The HTTP scaler is designed specifically for ScaledObject resources to enable scaling based on incoming HTTP traffic, ScaledJob resource is not supported at the moment.
+The HTTP scaler is designed specifically for ScaledObject resources to enable scaling based on incoming HTTP traffic; ScaledJob resource is not supported at the moment.
 It supports automatic scaling, including scaling to zero, without requiring Prometheus or other external components.
 The scaler monitors traffic using an interceptor proxy and routes traffic accordingly, caching incoming requests when necessary.
 Additionally, the scaler automatically configures ingress objects for the specified workload.

 With automatic configuration of ingress objects, the HTTP scaler simplifies the setup process, allowing for seamless integration with existing infrastructure and workloads.
 This makes it an ideal choice for applications that need to scale based on real-time HTTP traffic.